oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 This is pretty good: it is a reasonable assumption that the types are going to an important case.

-### What does multiple dispatch add ontop of julia's JIT?
+### What does multiple dispatch add on top of julia's JIT?

 It lets a human tell it how that specialization should be done.
 Which can add a lot of information.